Forge Guard Warpath Forged Minions Endgame Build for Last Epoch (Patch 1.1.7)

 Manifest Armor Icon Manifest Armor has a lot of nodes which mimic (and even boost the effect of) your own gear, so keep this in mind early on while gearing, if your Manifested Armor is feeling a bit weak it may be because of the gear your own character is wearing.

 This build has added the ability for Manifest Armor Icon Manifest Armor to use Whirlwind Strike, giving him a bit of AoE damage on a 10 second cooldown.
-On top of this, the Minion is immune to Stun and has a chance to taunt nearby enemies every second, keeping us safe from mobs in the process.
+On top of this, the minion has a chance to taunt nearby enemies every second, keeping us safe from mobs in the process.

 3.6.1.